How to start a Cake Business from Home – Legal Home-based Cake Business

 When I wanted to start my business I honestly was not looking forward to getting this done.
 Guess what?
 Lucky me again.
 My husband does this for a living.
 Yep!

-Cake Business from Home II – Business Plan
+Starting a legal home-based Cake Business – Business Plan

-Here are just a few of the many components you need to think and put down on paper for your personal Cake Business from home planning.
-These are quite simple and self-explanatory, I have given you a few more components and elaborated in detail on each of these topics in my eBook.
+Remember this is for us, so keep it simple.
+Here are just a few of the many components you need to think and put down on paper for your home-based cake business planning.
+These are quite simple and self-explanatory.

-Cake Business from Home III – The Marketing and Social Plan
+III – Start a Cake Business from Home – The Marketing and Social Plan (Save/Pin)

-Here are just a few simple, easy and popularly know strategies.
+Here are just a few simple, easy and popularly known Marketing strategies.

 - Most commonly used – You could give your business a jump start by offering some free sample so people can taste your cakes.